Fix 'failed to rename file' problem caused by virus scanner in windows

 I've renamed main.c as issue984.cpp, built it with MSVC2005 and submitted issue984.exe. r3348.

 For sure, the interaction of issue984.exe with Exiv2 is an interesting puzzle.
 It will be fun to play with that and add something to our test harness.
 However, it's not essential to do this, so regrettably, I can't spend more time on this at the moment.
 I hope we'll be "code complete" for v0.25 by the end of September and to return to this in October.

-#5 Updated by Thomas Beutlich about 4 years ago
+#5 Updated by Thomas Beutlich over 4 years ago

 - File ReplaceFile_2.patch added

 - ReplaceFile is only available on WinXP or newer.
 See access of function GetFileInformationByHandle in the same file for a general solution.

 - If the original file (lpReplacedFileName) is no longer available than ReplaceFile returns 0 with last error code set to ERROR_FILE_NOT_FOUND.
 This currently raises an exception